 I suggest adding as much information to each field as you can.
 Doing so will help you with lead tracking tasks in the future and ensure you close more deals over time.

 Now that you’ve created a basic CRM Excel template, you need to take a moment to define your company’s sales process.
-That way, you can customize your template to meet your needs.
+This helps you customize your CRM template so it reflects your actual sales stages and workflow.

 Before you do anything else, write down the steps you currently use (or would like to use) to close deals.
 Then, look for ways to improve that process.
 (Note: I suggest recording all of these details in a kind of “workbook,” so new reps can easily access it.)